weewx/weewx/docs_src/custom/cheetah-generator.md

     </tbody>
 </table>

-The "_`optional_ago`_" parameters can be useful for statistics farther in the past.
+The "_`ago`_" parameters can be useful for statistics farther in the past.
 Here are some examples:

 <table class="indent">
     <tbody>